csa-org/csa-container-demo/README.md

 ## Demo Steps - Images, Containers, and Registries

 ### Understanding the Project Structure
-1. Clone the repository and walk through it
+1. Clone the repository and talk about it's structure

 2. Have everyone make the following change in the public/index.html file:
     - Change: `<title>Star Wars Web App</title>` (line 6)